Why visit? > 3 Days > 1 Week > Sights & Activities > Day trips > Beaches > Alfama > Belem > Baixa > Expo Park > Site Map

 Lisbon has a wide range of activities which will entertain children of all ages, popular activities including Lisbon Zoo, the Oceanarium, the Parque das Nações and a ride on the yellow tram.
 The next section details the popular child friendly activities of Lisbon.

-Lisbon Oceanarium is considered as one of the best aquariums of Europe and is a place that will simply enthrall children.
-Lisbon aquarium is known as the Oceanarium as the four huge tanks represent the different oceanic regions of the world and each one is crammed full with marine life.
+Lisbon Oceanarium is considered as one of the best aquariums in Europe and is a place that will simply enthral children.
+Lisbon aquarium is known as the Oceanarium as the four huge tanks represent the different oceanic regions of the world and each one is crammed full with marine life. .

 The Lisbon Oceanarium is great for children